kalsriv/SquareRootCounter/README.md

-The program to perform count of SquareRootCounter
+The program to perform count of SquareRootCounter.
+This means it count the number of perfect square roots till the provided number/integer.